jhaand/HH-spacestate/README.md

 ESP32, Micropython and some PHP.
 This mostly describes the workflow under Linux.
 For other operating systems you will need to do some extra steps.

+## Original archive
+This repository is hosted on https://gitlab.com/jhaand/hacker-hotel-space-state/ The repository on Github is only used as a mirror for promotion and discovery purposes.
+All submitted Issues and PR's need to go via the original repository mentioned above.

 ## Why do this project
 Many Hackerspaces have a big switch to tell the whole internet if they're open or closed.
 It's called a spacestate.
 This is also a nice project that handles